kinyue/llmpromptlogger/CONTEXT.md

 ## 1. Current Project Status

 The "LLM Prompt Logger" project has its basic backend and frontend directory structures established.
 The frontend React project has been initialized using Vite, core dependencies installed, and basic page routing set up.
 Product requirements are documented in `PRD.md`.
+The `HomePage` UI has been partially implemented with a table to display records.
+The project root directory is `E:\libs\fork\llmpromptlogger`.

 ## 2. Brief History

 The project was initiated to create a web application, "LLM Prompt Logger," for recording, viewing, filtering, and analyzing interactions with Large Language Models (LLMs).
 The backend uses Python Flask, the frontend uses React, and data is stored in an SQLite database.
 Initial skeleton structures for both backend and frontend were created.

-## 3. Detailed Recent Task Context (as of 2025-05-12)
+## 3. Detailed Recent Task Context (as of 2025-05-15)

 - __Product Requirements Definition (`PRD.md`)__:
   - Detailed application requirements (data structures, UI/UX, features, tech stack) remain in `PRD.md`.